 Likewise, if you see visible molds and discoloration, these are clear signs that coleslaw is not safe to eat.

 If you have leftover coleslaw that’s been sitting in the fridge for more than 5 days, it is also advised to discard it.
-If you’re doubtful, it’s always best to stay on the safe side.
+When it comes to food and its safety, if you’re doubtful, it’s always best to stay on the safe side.

 Although not recommended, yes you can freeze coleslaw.
 Coleslaw prepared with vinegar-based dressing is better to freeze than one with mayonnaise.
 Mayonnaise is an emulsion and tends to separate after thawing, making it less appealing.